Rudolph Leibel: Research on the "obesity gene": Leptin

-Leibel continued to author and co-author numerous papers on the connection between genetics and obesity and, in 1997, published a paper in the scientific journal Nature Genetics titled "And Finally, Genes for Human Obesity".
+Leibel continued to author and co-author numerous papers on the connection between genetics and obesity.
+In 1997, he published a paper in the scientific journal Nature Genetics titled "And Finally, Genes for Human Obesity".
 Leibel and others involved with the discovery of the obesity gene eventually left Rockefeller University to establish a research base at Columbia University where Leibel became the head of the Division of Molecular Genetics.

 Biography and academic background

 Leibel obtained an A.B. from Colgate University in 1963 and an MD in 1967 from Albert Einstein College of Medicine.
 He was an Intern and Junior Resident in Pediatrics at Massachusetts General Hospital from 1967 to 1969, after which he served as a Major in the United States Army Medical Corps from 1969 to 1971.

 Medical training

 After serving as a Senior Resident in Medicine at Boston Children's Hospital from 1971 to 1972, Leibel became an NIH Clinical and Research Fellow in Pediatric Endocrinology-Metabolism at Massachusetts General Hospital from 1972 to 1974.
 He was a Research Associate in the Department of Nutrition and Food Science at the Massachusetts Institute of Technology from 1975 to 1978 and joined Rockefeller University from 1978 to 1981 as a Rockefeller Scholar in Clinical Science.
 Leibel completed his training as an Established Investigator at the American Heart Association from 1985 to 1989.